-Maternal and parental deaths are sizeable but the advantage here is that they can be prevented merely by more intensive utilization of existing rural health infrastructure.
+43. Maternal and perinatal deaths are sizeable but the advantage here is that they can be prevented merely by more intensive utilization of existing rural health infrastructure.
 Policy and implementation must keep steady focus on key items such as improved institutional deliveries better trained birth attendants and timely antenatal screening to eliminate anaemia and at the same time isolate cases needing referral or other targeted attention.
-After all Tamil Nadu has by such methods ensured closed to 90% institutional deliveries backed by a functional referral.
-Firm administrative will and concurrent supervision of specified screening tasks included in MCH services can give us a window of opportunity to dramatically bring down within a few years alarming maternal mortality currently one of the highest in the world.
-From NFHS I data, it was estimated at 424 per lac births it has risen to 540 per lac births in NFHS II, but the WHO estimate puts it higher at 570.
+After all Tamil Nadu has by such methods ensured close to 90% institutional deliveries backed by a functional referral.
+Firm administrative will and concurrent supervision of specified screening tasks included in MCH services can give us a window of opportunity to dramatically bring down within a few years alarming maternal mortality currently one of the highest in the world .From NFHS I data, it was estimated at 424 per lac births it has risen to 540 per lac births in NFHS II, but the WHO estimate puts it higher at 570.
 There can be a systematic campaign over five years to increase institutional deliveries as near as possible to the Tamil Nadu level, also taking into account assisted, home deliveries by trained staff with doctors at call.
-For the interim TBAs should be relied on through a mass awareness campaign involving Gram Panchayats too.
-Over a period of time there is no reason why ANMs entitled benefits of children to help in their growth and not remain as welfare measure.
-Using the infrastructures fully and with community participation and extensive social mobilization many tasks in nutrition are feasible and can be in position to make impact by 2010.
+For the interim TBAs should be relied on through a mass awareness campaign involving GramPanchayats too.
+Over a period of time there is no reason why ANMs themselves cannot be used for simple first line screening such as blood pressure readings, intra-uterine growth and procedures for referral.